andykrchnk/andykrchnk/src/data/blog/hackathons-playbook.md

 ---
-title: I placed in 6 hackathons out of 8.
+title: How to win a hackathon.
 Here is what separates teams that place from teams that don't.
-pubDatetime: 2026-03-13T17:37:10.470Z
+pubDatetime: 2026-03-13T16:37:10.470Z
 description: ""
 draft: false
 ---